-- 1. To dismiss the appeal in its entirety and to confirm the decision of LFF Appeals Committee dated 12 February, 2024 where Appeals committee examined appeal of the 6 January 2024 by Daniels Federovics, personal code: 071001-22411 regarding the 19 December 2023 decision no. 4/2023 of the LFF Ethics Committee in the part relating to the Player. - 2.
+- 1. To dismiss the appeal in its entirety and to confirm the decision of LFF Appeals Committee dated 12 February, 2024 where Appeals committee examined appeal of the 5 January 2024 by Arturs Lotcikovs, personal code: 260100-21637 regarding the 19 December 2023 decision no. 4/2023 of the LFF Ethics Committee in the part relating to the Player. - 2.
 Dismiss all of Appellant's claims; - 3.
 Order the Appellant to bear all costs incurred with the present procedure. - 4.
-Order the Appellant to pay the contribution towards its legal fees and other costs in an amount to be determined by the Sole Arbitrator." - 53.
+Order the Appellant to pay the contribution towards its legal fees and other costs in an amount to be determined by the Sole Arbitrator" - 45.
 The LFF's submissions, in essence, may be summarised as follows: - After the half time of the Match, there were rapid and atypical changes in the betting market as evidenced by the BFDS Report and Starlizard Report, as well as an unexpected turn in Dinamo Riga's performance at the Match, with several players displaying puzzling and questionable behaviour on the pitch.
-The aforesaid is confirmed by Expert No. 3 opinion, which shows how drastically different and uncharacteristic the Appellant's performance was in the second half of the Match, considering his usual technical and tactical level. - The Player has participated in other previous escalated matches involving FK Dinamo Riga.
+The aforesaid is confirmed by Expert No. 3 opinion, which shows how drastically different and uncharacteristic the Appellant's performance was in the second half of the Match, considering his usual technical and tactical level.
+Of particular concern is the incident where the Player committed a foul in the penalty area, resulting in a penalty kick being awarded. - After leaving FK Super Nova, the Player's career declined, and he has since only played as an amateur in two clubs which no longer exist and were also involved in match-fixing. - The Player had an amateur contract with his club which did not stipulate any salary but rather involved a one-off cash payment and additional cash payments received from third parties.
+Receiving cash payment from third parties is a flagrant violation of Article 3.1.1 of the LFF Code of Ethics.